tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 _This post belongs to small series of posts.
 The main post is [Wild west heroes](/31/05/2018/Heroes/)._

-My main metaphor throughout these posts on heroic behaviour has been the wild west.
-In this post I'll address the software equivalent of the famous hero gunslinger.
+Throughout these posts of mine on heroic behaviour my main metaphor has been the wild west.
+One of the well known archetypes there is the famous hero gunslinger.
+In this post I'll address the software equivalent of this.

 ### Wild West heroes